ruiping-fang/cse15l-lab-reports/week9/lab5.md

 ### 1. Symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.

-Hi the first screenshot is my ListExamples where `merge` function takes two sorted list of strings (so "a" appears before "b" and so on), and return a new list that has all the strings in both list in sorted order.
+Hi the first screenshot is my ListExamples where `merge` method takes two sorted list of strings (so "a" appears before "b" and so on), and return a new list that has all the strings in both list in sorted order.

 The second screenshot is the tesh I run for my merge functin I am not sure where it went wrong, it didn't pass the my second tesh file of test.sh